3 ALL NATURAL cleaning recipes you will LOVE!

 Do you know if you can use On Guard in your steam mop, the directions say not to put anything in the fill tank except water?

-• If it was me, I would use lemon.
+If it was me, I would use lemon.
 It is still antibacterial, smells wonderful, and it shouldn’t gum anything up.
-Another option would be to mop with plain water, then go around after and spray with On Guard diluted in water.
+Another option would be to mop with plain water, then go around after and spray with an antibacterial or protective blend diluted in water.
 Just a thought.

 I would refrain from putting essential oils in the tank…in aromatherapy class we were taught 1 drop can be equal to 26 cups of tea from the same herb/flower/citrus….that could cause the plastic parts to break down.
 The steam already disinfects if you move slowly; if you just want to boost the aroma, you could put a few drops on your mop head, or use an aromatherapy diffuser in your room to get the health benefits.